The Real Reason These Actors Stormed Off Set

 In 2017, Hollywood Life reported that Pitt was stressed out over his divorce with Angelina Jolie, and had stormed off the set while shooting a difficult scene.
 Their source claimed that Pitt, who was attached to wires, had engaged in heated discussions with director James Gray, who he had known for decades, but not in a way that would hurt the production.

 Hollywood Life's "insider" added that Pitt is not a bad guy and that his emotions simply got the best of him that day.
-"Brad is a passionate filmmaker intent on making sure every movie he makes is the best production possible, it was his passions that led to the blowup," quotes the article.
+"Brad is a passionate filmmaker intent on making sure every movie he makes is the best production possible, it was his passions that led to the blowup," said the source.
 "Brad has been working hard at being his best self.
 He has been living very clean, and has not been drinking, smoking or vaping and that has been challenging for Brad too.
 Yesterday all that tension came to a head and things kinda got out of hand just a bit."

 Chevy Chase (Community)